[At-Large] On techies versus politicians

 This borders on offensive and self-aggrandizing stereotyping.

-the anti-old-guard/techie sentiments by the non-techie policy wonks,
+up on the anti-old-guard/techie sentiments by the non-techie policy

-of this works threatening and want to minimize their participation.
-At any
+lot of this works threatening and want to minimize their

-to agree that making PI exactly 3 would be easier to remember (who could
+tend to agree that making PI exactly 3 would be easier to remember

 This type of thinking marks one as a dinosaur.